-Trace PCB Analysis
+ULTRATrace PCB Analysis

+PCBs are synthetic organic chemicals that have been associated with a variety of harmful effects to people and the environment.
+They were originally used as coolants and lubricators in transformers and other electrical equipment.
 PCBs were manufactured in North America until the mid-70’s.
 50-percent of worldwide production at that time was in North America.
 Add to that the fact that 50-percent of foreign PCB production was imported into North America, and you see how prevalent these toxins are on this continent.

-However, PCBs continue to be manufactured in present day industries, but just in smaller, less noticeable amounts.
+Although production ceased, many people mistakenly believe that PCBs are limited to being a legacy problem.
+PCBs continue to be unintentionally manufactured in present day industries, but just in smaller, less noticeable amounts.
 Trace amounts are often allowed to be in a wide variety of products including printing inks, organic dyes (especially the colors yellow and green), industrial and residential caulking.

 PCBs are comprised of 209 individual congeners.
 Of these 209, the World Health Organization has identified 12 that have similar toxic properties to dioxins and are called dioxin-like PCBs.
 They are a concern because of their potential to cause Cancer.